fideltfg/userfrosting-install-script/README.md

  ....
  >
 ```
 Type `0,1,2` and hit enter.
-Or if you cloned a differnt repo check that all the requested seeds are listed and modify your input accodingly.
+Or if you cloned a differnt repo check that all the required seeds are listed and modify your input accodingly.

 You will then be asked to confrim your entry with `Do you really wish to continue ? (yes/no) [no]:` Confirm yes.